fortio/fortio/dflag/README.md

 or [Kubernetes](http://kubernetes.io) configmap changes.

 For a similar project for JVM languages (Java, scala) see [java-flagz](https://github.com/mwitkow/java-flagz)

+Now rewritten and simplified and extended thanks to Go 1.18 generics (use versions prior to 1.33 if you want to use the older per type implementation)

 ## This sounds crazy.
 Why?